Mirror Mirror (film): Development

 Roberts was the first to be cast, because very early on Tarsem Singh wanted an Evil Queen with whom audiences could relate.
 He stated that in the film, the queen is not evil, but rather insecure.
 He also suggested that the Queen's true ugliness may be revealed at the very end of the film.
 Originally Saoirse Ronan was considered for the role of Snow White but the age difference between her and Armie Hammer was too large (he was 25 and she was 17).
 Felicity Jones was offered the part but turned it down.
 Collins was eventually cast in the role.
 Collins said in an interview that her casting happened in 24 hours after she met Tarsem Singh and read for him.
 Hammer was cast as the prince who is at first drawn towards the Queen and then towards Snow White.
 He beat out James McAvoy and Alex Pettyfer for the role.

 Filming

 Filming for Mirror Mirror began on June 20, 2011, in Montreal, Quebec, under the working title Untitled Snow White Project.
 Production on the film wrapped in mid-September.
 The film was officially titled Mirror Mirror on November 4, 2011.
 The first trailer was released on November 30, 2011, in partnership with Relativity Media and Trailer Park.
 The teaser poster was released the same day.
 Mirror Mirror was the last film which Tarsem's regular costume designer, Eiko Ishioka, worked on before her death.
 The visual effects were designed by Tom Wood and executed by Wayne Brinton, Tim Carras, Sébastien Moreau and Amanda Dyar.
 Relativity Media announced the movie's final cost as being $85 million, though an article in the Los Angeles Times said the true budget was closer to $100 million.
+Julia Roberts used a British accent for her portrayal of the Evil Queen, reflecting the convention of using British accents for aristocratic, historical, or fairy-tale characters.